cs-ed/edtech-plan-atorresteach/README.md

 Code HS will be used on Performance tasks to create the program, and then Google Doc or Microsoft Word to answer the prompts from College Board.

 Grading Policy:
-Syllabus will provide students with the coursework and grade allocations.
+Course Syllabus will provide students with the course description and grading policy.
 Students can check scores on Google Classroom or current grades on Synergy.

 ---
 ### Impacts
 ---
 Technology in our world is seen as either an asset or a hindrance in education.
 When schools closed in March 2020 it was our only connection to some of our students, and quickly we realized the socioeconomic divide in our school.
 Many of our students did not have access to the internet.
 There were areas in the valley that our district MIFI's could not reach.
 This was not an issue that was easily solved and even at the start of the 2020/2021 school year we found ourselves in the same situation.
 Some students showcased resiliency, while others disappeared from our classes.
 There was no requirement for cameras or for students to talk in class, we were told due to privacy we could not require these from our students.
 And so the muted black screen was our classroom.
 After talking with teachers around the country the message was different depending on the school district more than by state.
 One thing that stood out was in low socioeconomic areas there tended to be less requirements.
 Data suggest in our district that English Language Learners, special education, and students from a low socioeconomic background had the largest learning loss.
 Currently we are continually evolving course content to meet the needs of our students while still attempting to maintain grade level standards.
 Technology has allowed us to be innovative and find ways to meet the needs of all students by using google translate for our online math program to help *all* English Language Learners no matter what their first language.
-To overcome many of these challenges it is important to create a safe, supportive and rigorous classroom environment. **Impact**on student learning happens when you make connections with your students and aid them in developing the “math or computer science” confidence they lack.
+To overcome many of these challenges it is important to create a safe, supportive and rigorous classroom environment. **Impact** on student learning happens when you make connections with your students and aid them in developing the “math or computer science” confidence they lack.
 Technology is a tool that will be there to guide them on their journey and provide them with the skill set needed to be successful after graduation.